melezhik/swat/README.md

 from the scratch_ in way easy and fast enough.
 So this how I came up with the idea of swat.
 If I was a marketing guy I'd say that swat:

 - is easy to use and flexible tool to run smoke tests against web applications
-- it's curl powered by and TAP compatible
+- it's [curl](http://curl.haxx.se/) powered and [TAP](https://testanything.org/) compatible
 - it has minimal dependency tree  and probably will run out of the box on most linux environments, provided that one has perl/bash/find/curl by hand
 ( which is true  for most cases )
-- it has a simple and yet powerful DSL allow you to both run simple tests ( 200 OK ) or complicated ones ( using curl api )
+- it has a simple and yet powerful DSL allow you to both run simple tests ( 200 OK ) or complicated ones ( using curl api and perl oneliners calls )
 - it's it/devops/dev helper with low price mastering ( see my tutorial )
 - and yes ... it's fun :)

 # Tutorial

+## Install swat

+    cpan swat

+Once swat is installed you have swat command line tool to run swat tests, but before do this you need to create them.

 ## Create tests